 The patient or family should designate one contact person within the family for patient updates.
-The patient’s nurse will call that contact person daily with an update between 2:00 – 4:00 p.m.
+If the patient has no visitor, the patient’s nurse will call the patient's contact person daily with an update between 2:00 – 4:00 p.m.
 CRMC asks family members and caregivers refrain from calling the nursing unit for information unless it is an emergency.

 THANK YOU FOR YOUR PATIENCE AND UNDERSTANDING AT THIS TIME.

 - Those visitors allowed in the medical center will be screened before being allowed to visit patients.

 - Screening will consist of a list of questions to determine risk of illness.